 Accounts on Pinterest have to be obtained through invitation; but invitations are extremely easy to get; because there is a button on the homepage for people without an account; that says "Get An Invitation".

+Clicking on this button will send you an e-mail with instructions on how to get an account set up.

 Once you have an account, there are several options available for you on every post.
 You can comment; which is of course, where you post your thoughts on a post and share your opinion.